weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 * Replace `<YOUR_GITHUB_USERNAME>` with your GitHub username (required).
 * Copy the private key you created earlier into the private key section of the file.
 To view the key, run `cat id-rsa-flux` (required). **Ensure that the indentation is correct.**
 * In the Registry section, copy the authorization details from the Quay robot account (`ci_push_pull`) you created earlier.
-You can find those details by selecting `Settings` and then clicking on `ci_push_pull` Robot Account you created.
+You can find those details by selecting `Settings` and then clicking on the `ci_push_pull` Robot Account.
 Select the `Docker Configuration` tab from the `Robot Credentials` dialog in Quay.
-This step is optional and only required if you are using a private repository, See [Configuring Access for a Private Registry](#private-repo) for more information.)
+This step is optional and only required if you are using a private repository, See [Configuring Access for a Private Registry](#private-repo) for more information.

 **6.** Configure access to the `fluxd` daemon using: